Statutes, Rules, Policies & Guidelines

 Section 381.0056, Florida State Statutes School Health Services Program Requires health records of individual students to be kept private in accordance with Statute 1002.22(2)(d) which guarantees every student the right to privacy for all personally identifiable records or reports or information of a student.
 A state or local educational agency, board, or public school may not permit the release of such records or information without the consent of the student's parent or the student him or herself.

-Other examples of school district policies are listed below.
+Links to examples of school district policies are listed below.

 - Pinellas County Human Sexuality Curriculum Policy (Word)